 Usual office working conditions.
 The noise level in the work area is typical of most office environments with telephones, personal interruptions, and background noises.
-Work in the laboratory includes regular medical and clinical laboratory instruments, supplies, and equipment; exposure to bloodborne pathogens, waste materials, and disinfectant solutions.
+Some exposure to less desirable conditions when installing cabling and troubleshooting problems.

 Supervision of others is not a typical function assigned to this position.
 May provide training and orientation to newly assigned personnel, and may assign work to student workers.

-Works under the general supervision of the Director of Health Sciences.
+Works under the general supervision of the Director of IT Operations.

 Clackamas Community College is a diverse community that provides equal opportunity in employment, activities, and its programs.It is the policy of the Clackamas Community College and its Board that there will be no discrimination or harassment in any educations programs, activities or employment on the grounds of race, color, religion, ethnicity, use of native language, national origin, sex, sexual orientation, marital status, disability, veteran status, age, genetic information or any other status protected under applicable federal, state or local laws.